Brett Chalmers

 Brett Chalmers (born 23 April 1973) is a former Australian rules footballer who played in the Australian Football League.

-Originally from Cleve in Port Adelaide’s country zone, Chalmers was a highly rated player from his early teens, playing for the State Schoolboys Under-15s in 1988.
+Originally from Cleve in Port Adelaide's country zone, Chalmers was a highly rated player from his early teens, playing for the South Australian State Schoolboys Under-15s in 1988.
 He was drafted at sixteen to the VFL/AFL by the Richmond Football Club with the No. 103 selection in the 1989 VFL draft.
 By this time, Chalmers had already played some games for the Port Adelaide thirds, but never even considered going to Punt Road.
-He remained in the SANFL for the next three years, making his senior debut for the SANFL Magpies in 1991 and representing the league the following season, at whose end he had played 42 senior games.
+He remained in the South Australian National Football League (SANFL) for the next three years, making his senior debut for the SANFL Magpies in 1991 and representing the league the following season, at whose end he had played 42 senior games.

 Frustrated by their failure to convince Chalmers to join the club, and with their hold expiring with the 1992 AFL National Draft, Richmond attempted to trade Chalmers to numerous other AFL clubs, most notably St. Kilda and Hawthorn.
 Chalmers insisted he would play in the AFL only with Collingwood — with whom Richmond were implacably opposed to doing any deal because they believed doing so constituted subverting the draft — although when drafted Chalmers announced he would not join Collingwood until 1994.
 It soon emerged that Chalmers had engaged in draft tampering: in an attempt to get to Collingwood, he had contacted most other AFL clubs and told them that he would remain in the SANFL if another club drafted him.
 In May 1993, Chalmers admitted his guilt, and in response, the AFL issued Chalmers a huge $30,000 fine, and made him ineligible to play for Collingwood for three years.